The Clear Edge

 • Decide without pressure

 The 60-day window also signals confidence.
-You’re not scrambling.
-You’re planned.
-Clients respect that.
+You’re not scrambling; you’re planned, and clients respect that.

 Here’s what happens during those 60 days:

 • Week 1: Initial reaction.
-Some clients feel surprised.
-A few feel concerned.
-Most just note it and move on.
+Some clients feel surprised, a few feel concerned, and most just note it and move on.

-• Week 2-3: Processing.
-Clients check their budgets.
-B2B clients loop in decision-makers.
-They’re not panicking—they’re planning.
+• Week 2–3: Processing.
+Clients check their budgets, B2B clients loop in decision-makers, and they’re not panicking—they’re planning.

-• Week 4-5: Acceptance.
-Most clients mentally adjust.
-The increase feels normal now.
-It’s part of their planning, not a shock.
+• Week 4–5: Acceptance.
+Most clients mentally adjust, the increase feels normal, and it becomes part of their planning rather than a shock.

-• Week 6-8: Resolution.
-Clients who were on the fence make decisions.
-Some prepay to lock old rates.
-Others accept the new rate.
-A small percentage churn—but they do it cleanly, without drama.
+• Week 6–8: Resolution.
+Clients who were on the fence make decisions—some prepay to lock old rates, others accept the new rate, and a small percentage churn but do it cleanly and without drama.

-This timeline mirrors how humans process change.
-You’re not fighting psychology—you’re working with it.
+This timeline mirrors how humans process change, so you’re not fighting psychology—you’re working with it.

-The alternative (2-week notice) compresses all 8 weeks into 14 days.
-Clients skip processing and acceptance.
-They jump straight to panic or rejection.
-That’s why short notice kills retention.
+The alternative (2-week notice) compresses all 8 weeks into 14 days, clients skip processing and acceptance, jump straight to panic or rejection, and that’s why short notice kills retention.

 This move converts 40–50% of clients who initially hesitate.